Lipschitz Adaptivity with Multiple Learning Rates in Online Learning: An Adaptive Method for Online Convex Optimization

-We present a natural extension of \textsc{MetaGrad}, called \clipmetagrad{}, which does not assume any knowledge on the gradient range or the horizon.
-Contrary to the original \textsc{MetaGrad} which requires knowledge of the horizon $T$ to define the grid for the slaves, \clipmetagrad{} circumvents this by defining an infinite grid $\mathcal{G}$, in which, at any given round $t\geq1$, only a finite number of slaves (up to $\log_2 t$ many) output a prediction (see Remark \ref{numslaves}).
+Recall that in the original \metagrad{}, the horizon $T$ and the Lipschitz constant $G$ were required to construct the grid of learning rates.
+We circumvent this by defining an infinite grid $\mathcal{G}$ in which, at any given round $t\geq1$, only a finite number of (active) slaves --- up to $\log_2 t$ many --- output a non-zero prediction.
 Each slave $\eta$ in this grid receives a prior weight $\pi(\eta) \in[0,1]$, where $\sum_{\eta\in \mathcal{G}} \pi(\eta) =1$.
-The expressions of $\mathcal{G}$ and $\pi$ are given by
+Given input $B>0$ to \clipmetagrad, the grid $\mathcal{G}$ and the prior $\pi$ are defined by